SadiqKhan-Dev/ramadan-coding-nights/Assignment/pakistani-joke-generator/README.md

-# Simple API
+# Pakistani Joke Generator

-A simple API built with Python, UV, and FastAPI.
+A simple API that generates random Pakistani jokes, built with Python, UV, and FastAPI.

 ## Getting Started